netlify/cli/docs/netlify-dev.md

-  publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser framework = "#auto" # a String value that determines which framework detector is tested and used against your project
+  publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
 ```

 ## Project detection